bespeland/LH2.0tracker/README.md

 Mostly here for cross-referencing decoding, but you can still run the code run 'make' in the forked repo then you can run the individual scripts
+To run the r2x0t decoder, ensure you have copied the .dat file from [my gdrive](https://drive.google.com/drive/folders/12Eklw1Go7awLNGuiIleKngBPq0iUU-Ks?usp=sharing) or one from [cnlohr's gdrive](https://drive.google.com/drive/folders/1iN0vuhsRMY6tCWZOCC9F4SSBbT9ljmq7?usp=sharing)

 ## Future Progress